Being outdoors and experiencing nature is not only a great way to stay healthy, but it’s also great for your mental wellbeing.

 But there’s one hobby that we enjoy above all others, and that’s camping.
 If you’re wondering why, it’s because it’s not just one activity, it’s a multitude of activities.

-We can go on hiking and camping breaks, fishing and camping weekend away or any number of combinations.
+We can go on hiking and camping breaks, fishing and camping weekends away, or any number of combinations.

 But no matter what we’re doing, there’s one piece of equipment that we always take away with us, and that’s a survival kit, which of course includes a survival knife.

-These kits are not just for preppers and those of use that are survival mad.
-I would argue that a survival kit is perhaps the most important piece of equipment that anyone that likes to spend time in the wilderness should have.
+These kits are not just for preppers and those of us who are survival-mad.
+I would argue that a survival kit is perhaps the most important piece of equipment that anyone who likes to spend time in the wilderness should have.

 You never know when disaster might strike, and being prepared for any eventuality can make the difference between getting home safely, or ending up as a statistic.